 More and more people realize that becoming a bookie is like venturing into any other business.
 It has its ups because you make money and downs when the market is slow.
-Like any other business, you must ask yourself how much do bookies make in a year.
+Like any other business, you must ask yourself how much bookies make in a year.

 Looking back to 2020, the pandemic affected many businesses, including the gambling industry.
 When businesses started recovering, the sports betting industry was at the front line bouncing back to the top as nothing had affected it.
 Bookies that used sports betting software had no trouble surviving during the pandemic.

 For starters, bookie agents did not have to pay a maintenance fee or any other fee because there were no sports events, thus no bet markets to offer.
-Usually, a bookie agent pays a per head fee depending on the number of bettors that placed a bet during the week.
+Usually, a bookie agent pays a per-head fee depending on the number of bettors that placed a bet during the week.
 There were no sports events, so there was nothing to bet on; thus, no pay per head fee was required until August 10, 2020.

 The few months’ breaks for sports gave bettors a chance to experience other betting forms, including live dealer casino gaming, digital casino games, and racebook betting.
 So, no matter how you look at it, there is a way of making money as a bookie.
-At one time in the year, bettors will flock to sports betting and other forms of betting when major sports take a break.
+At one time of the year, bettors will flock to sports betting and other forms of betting when major sports take a break.

 Should a Bookie Set a Revenue Target?